Tuesday, June 12, 2018

-This essay is adapted from the much longer essay “Economic Value of Patents As a Direct Result of Supply and Demand, Not Labor Inputs.”
+This essay is adapted from two much longer essays.
+They are “Economic Value of Patents As a Direct Result of Supply and Demand, Not Labor Inputs” and “Is the Pirating of Intellectual Property Just a Form of Intra-Industry Competition?”

 In this philosophic debate over the legitimacy of intellectual property rights (IP rights or IPRs), IPRs’ detractors rely on a psychological bait-and-switch.
 IPRs’ opponents proclaim that private property rights are only applicable to values that are “scarce.”
 Then they say that ideas are not scarce at all.
 And that is true for (a) impractical, fantastical, scientifically unsound ideas and (b) ideas that might be practical and sound in a very generalized context but have yet to be fleshed out to the point where the idea can be practicably implemented.
 Those sorts of ideas are easy to come by.